Pythian Group: Awards and recognition

-Pythian was named in Canada's Top Small and Medium Employers of 2015.
+Pythian was listed in Canada's Top Small and Medium Employers of 2015.
 In 2013 and 2014 they received the Global Outsourcing 100 Rising Star by the International Association of Outsourcing Professionals.

 Pythian was ranked 91st on the Branham Group Inc's list of 2015 Top 250 Canadian ICT Companies.

 Pythian received the 2018 Google Cloud Global Data Analytics Partner of the Year award.